simonejiang7/simonejiang7.github.io/_news/announcement_2.md

 related_posts: false
 ---

-[Our paper](https://ieeexplore.ieee.org/abstract/document/10282926) derived from the Deep Learning course got accepted to [IGARSS 2023](https://2023.ieeeigarss.org) :sparkles:
+[Our paper](https://ieeexplore.ieee.org/abstract/document/10282926) based on the Deep Learning course, was accepted to [IGARSS 2023](https://2023.ieeeigarss.org) :sparkles:

 <!-- Announcements and news can be much longer than just quick inline posts.
 In fact, they can have all the features available for the standard blog posts.
 See below.